 The characters are young adults, who are also facing the future-fright one often faces before joining the “adult world” and the work-force, and the show handles all these things with aplomb.
 The first two seasons and the OVA (extra episodes) that connect them all tell one story.
 Just recently a new season, called Genshiken Nidaime (or the 2nd generation) had been released, which covers the new members of the club and a couple of the remaining seniors from the old club.
 The show is still very well done, and also includes one of the best treatments of cross-dressing in anime to date.
 The voice actors for Genshiken Nidaime did change, however.

 If you want to watch a comedy/drama that is closer to a SitCom, then this is the show for you.
-Many jokes make references to insider anime knowledge, but just like Seinfeld or other SitComs from the mid-90s, while you might miss these references, the strong is more than strong enough to enjoy without catching all of these notes.
+Many jokes make references to insider anime knowledge, but just like Seinfeld or other SitComs from the mid-90s, while you might miss these references, the show is more than strong enough to enjoy without catching all of these notes.

 Genres and Notes: Comedy, geeks (otaku), slice of life, college, real life, drama(?).
 Very geeky, to be honest, and walks a fine line between joking with and about the characters.
 You can watch Genshiken season 1 on its own, Genshiken Season 1, the OVA and season 2, and/or just watch Genshiken Nidaime.
 I strongly suggest watching all of it.

 Episode Count: Two seasons of 12 episodes each, connected by a 3 episode OVA in between.
 Genshiken Nidaime is 13 episodes.

 Buy on Amazon: First season + OVA, Second Season.
 The newer Genshiken Nidaime is more readily available.

 6) Code Geass: Lelouch of the Rebellion (2006):